Loading Image

 1. Check Your Roof For Leaks

-The cost of fixing a minor roof problem before the season begins is far less than what you pay for the interior and exterior damage if you don’t plug a leak.
+The cost of fixing a minor roof problem before the season begins is far less than what you pay for the interior and exterior damage caused by a leak during a thunderstorm.
+Prevent water from entering your home by plugging any leaks before they become an issue.

 What Causes Roofs to Leak?